open-cogsci/osdoc/content/pages/manual/variables.md

 ## Defining variables

 The simplest way to define a variable is through the LOOP item.
-For example, %FigLoop shows how to define a variable named `target`.
-In this example, *trial_sequence* item is called once while `target` is 'left' and once while 'target' is 'right'.
+For example, %FigLoop shows how to define a variable named `gaze_cue`.
+In this example, *trial_sequence* item is called four times while `gaze_cue` is 'left' and another four times while 'gaze_cue' is 'right'.

 %--
 figure: